 Even if your insurance policy doesn’t require remote monitoring for your weekend/vacation/second home, we highly recommend it.
 The technology isn’t expensive or difficult to install.
 The savings can be substantial, especially if remote monitoring helps you avoid a burst pipe or other disaster.
 And the peace of mind is priceless.

-We hope you found this article helpful.
 If you’ve already installed remote monitoring devices, please remember to contact your insurance partner.
-And if you have questions about your current coverage, call our office at 877-576-5200 for a free, no-obligation policy review.
+And if you have questions about your current insurance coverage, call our office at 877-576-5200 for a free, no-obligation policy review.